 - Lesbians Inc Australia Lesbian Inc is a not-for-profit organisation in Australia that advocates for lesbians.
 Since 2000, Lesbian Inc has provided financial backing to lesbians and lesbian-friendly groups in Australia through its community grants scheme.

-- Minus18 Minus18 provide support and peer mentoring to LGBTI young leaders.
+- Minus18 Minus18 provide support and peer mentoring to LGBTIQA+ young leaders.

 - Not So Straight Information and referral website for young people.